rodneym/angular-spaces/README.md

 angular-spaces
 =====

-What?
+angular-spaces allows module code to span multiple files.

-it let's you code modules like this...
+For exmple:

-In file my_module.controller_a.js
+in my_module.controller_a.js

 	namespace('myModle', [
 		'depend_on_foo',